Free Gifts With Purchase

 Understanding Special Considerations for Aerosol Sunscreens

-Aerosol sunscreens come with their own set of concerns, primarily because they are considered flammable and must be handled with care.
+Aerosol sunscreens come with additional considerations because they are pressurized and may be classified as flammable products.
 Flammability is a significant safety issue, so it’s essential to always check the label and follow airline guidelines to avoid carrying prohibited items.
-To simplify your travel experience, consider non-aerosol formats like sunscreen lotions or sticks, which are less restricted and easier to pack.
+To simplify your travel experience, consider non-aerosol formats like sunscreen lotions or sunscreen sticks, which are less restricted and easier to pack.

 Navigating Sunscreen Regulations at Various Destinations

-In places like Mexico, there’s no federal ban3, but certain marine parks and eco-reserves may require or recommend biodegradable or reef-safe sunscreens.
-Be sure to check the rules for your specific destination to stay informed and avoid any surprises.
+In places like Mexico, there’s no federal ban, but certain marine parks and eco-reserves may require or recommend biodegradable or reef-safe sunscreens.3 Be sure to check the rules for your specific destination to stay informed and avoid any surprises.

 Best Practices for Using Sunscreen During Air Travel

-Sunscreen is essential, even during your flight.
+Sunscreen is essential during air travel, especially on long flights or when sitting near a window.
 Here’s why and how to stay protected:

 Ensuring Comprehensive Travel Preparation